Alert Source Discuss

 Specification

-• Blob Target (blob_target): The expected number of blobs per block.
+• Blob Target (target): The expected number of blobs per block.

-• Blob Limit (blob_limit): The maximum number of blobs per block.
+• Blob Limit (max): The maximum number of blobs per block.

 • Blob Base Fee Update Fraction (baseFeeUpdateFraction): Determines how blob gas pricing adjusts per block.